newsuk/times-components/packages/article/README.md

 and packages, such as `ArticleHeader`, `ArticleTopics` and `RelatedArticles`, all of which are related to a specific article.
-Some of the components utilised in the package are self-contained with the article package itself, and some have been split out into separate pacakges.
+Some of the components utilised in the package are self-contained with the article package itself, and some have been split out into separate packages.
 The article data which forms the article content comes from an Abstract Syntax Tree ("AST").
 It is this AST, handled in the markup package, that forms the majority of the content within the article itself.